 The rail industry is a modern and forward-thinking arena for anyone setting out on their career or looking for a career change.
 It offers a wealth of opportunities and can make an excellent career path for a motivated individual.
 At PPR, we have extensive experience in placing candidates in roles across the rail industry.
 We are a 5* RISQS Accredited company and have worked with many railway professionals across the industry.

-If you’re considering a career in rail or you’re looking for your next railway position, PPR can help.
-For more information about our current rail vacancies or to speak to one of our friendly and knowledgeable team, contact us today.
+If you’re looking for your next railway position, PPR can help.
+For more information about our current rail careers or to speak to one of our friendly and knowledgeable team, contact us today.
 Call us on 01895 80 81 88 or send us a message online.